I TOO AM IN PARADISE

 The Dowse, Lower Hutt, N.Z.
 October 19 2016 - March 12 2017

 I Too Am in Paradise was an organic sculpture installed in the Dowse courtyard and consisted of a series of unfired clay urns, each bearing the phrase "Et in Arcadia ego" and containing a young kowhai ngutukaka (kakabeak) plant.
-Using the title of the renowned seventeenth century Nicolas Poussin painting, the words act as a momento mori, or a reminder of our mortality.
+Using the title of the renowned seventeenth century Nicolas Poussin painting, the words act as a momento mori, a further reminder of transcience and mortality.